 7 Months After The Dental Cleaning and Extractions

 Gingival tissue heals quickly.
-In the above picture we can see that the extraction sites have healed over with pink healthy tissue.
-The teeth that were not extracted and were cleaned and polished still have healthy gingival tissue supporting them.
+In the above picture, we can see that the extraction sites have healed over with healthy, pink tissue.
+The remaining teeth that were cleaned and polished still have healthy gingival tissue supporting them.
 There are no signs of infection or other problems.
-Tartar has started to form on the teeth again, but is minimal and not currently causing issues.
+A minimal amount of tartar has started to form but is not currently causing issues.

 Routine dental cleanings are important for the health and happiness of your pet.